merveegurler/drum-machine/README.md

 # drum-machine
-A drum machine work with HTML/CSS/JavaScript
+A drum machine with HTML/CSS/JavaScript